sphinx-doc/sphinx/doc/usage/extensions/math.rst

    :rst:role:`role <math>`, not the native MathJax ``$$``, ``\(``, etc.

+.. confval:: mathjax_version

+   The version of MathJax to be installed.
+The value should be 2 or 3.
+The default is 3.

+   .. versionadded:: 4.0

 .. confval:: mathjax_path

    The path to the JavaScript file to include in the HTML files in order to load